WindowsVista42/QuarkPackage/README.md

 Include **package.hpp** and **package.cpp** into your build system.

 ```
+// Include package.hpp
+// Use quark namespace
+// See examples/example.cpp for more details

 // Create PackageInfo struct
 PackageFlags flags = {};
 flags.compression_mode = CompressionMode::None;